nunobrum/spicelib/README.md

 #### Runner log redirection ####

-When you use wine (on Linux or MacOS) or a simulator like ngspice, you may want to redirect the output of `run()`, as it prints a lot of messages without much value.
+When you use wine (on Linux or MacOS) or a simulator like Ngspice, you may want to redirect the output of `run()`, as it prints a lot of messages without much value.
 Real time redirecting to the logger is unfortunately not easy.
 You can redirect the output for example with:

 ```python
 # force command output to a separate file